Eomm/blog-posts/README.md

 ### Security

-Right now this application doesn't have many security concern because there is not any information stored nor cookies information: the token is read, used and deleted.
+Right now this application doesn't have many security concerns, since there is no information or cookie being stored: the token is read, used and deleted.

-But how we could add security to the web pages?
+But how can we add security to the web pages?

 ```js
 // app.js